pip-services/pip-services-docs/content/en/getting_started/recipes/fluentd/_index.md

 ### FluentdLogger

 This component provides a tool to send log messages to Fluentd.
-It extends the CachedLogger class and, at present, doesn’t support authorization.
+It extends the CachedLogger class and, at present, doesn't support authorization.
 The next sections explain its main methods and how to verify that log messages have been received by Fluentd.

 #### Pre-requisites